Mary Considine to lead Shannon Group

 The Government established Shannon Group in 2014 after splitting the airport from DAA, which owns Cork and Dublin airports.

-Since then, passenger numbers rose 34 per cent at Shannon Airport to 1.86 million in 2018.
+Since then, passenger numbers have risen 34 per cent at Shannon Airport to 1.86 million in 2018.

 However, the company has conceded that numbers could fall this year, particularly as airlines have dropped services because of delays in deliver of the new Boeing 737 Max aircraft.